As an Amazon affiliate, I earn from qualifying purchases.

 Harmony already supports many Bose products out of the gate, but I recommend you search for your specific product before buying a Harmony remote to control Bose specifically.
 You can query Harmony’s device database here.

 The short answer to this question is that it depends on the make and model of your speaker and whether Bose or 3rd party manufacturers make them available for purchase separately.

 As of this writing, there are several replacement remotes available for purchase at Amazon.
 I’ll include a table featuring my top picks below, and then I’ll go into more detail about each replacement remote.

 Table of Bose Replacement Remotes Available at Amazon

-The following remotes are all product-specific and will not allow you to control devices other than your Bose speaker.
-If you want a universal remote that will let you control, your Bose speaker as well as other home theater devices, check out the previous section featuring my top 5 universal remote picks.
+The following remotes are all product-specific and will not allow you to control devices other than your Bose speakers.
+If you want a universal remote that will let you control your Bose speaker and other home theater devices, check out the previous section featuring my top universal remote picks.

-So what do you think about my five picks for best universal remotes for Bose speakers?
+So what do you think about my picks for the best remotes for Bose speakers and soundbars?

 Did you find this article useful?

 Are you interested in controlling your Bose system using a universal remote control?
 Or perhaps you want to replace an existing Bose remote that you lost or is broken?